 A fantastic first gig, it really got me into Queen, and I am very glad to have managed to catch them before they stopped touring.
 The bulk of Queen’s Live Magic album was recorded at this gig (everything except for ‘Under Pressure’ & ‘A Kind Of Magic’ from Budapest, ‘Is This The World We Created’ from their 1st night at Wembley and ‘Hammer To Fall’ from their 2nd night at Wembley).
 Sadly there will never be a DVD of the concert because even though they used several cameras to feed the massive displays for the crowd, nobody thought to record those feeds.
 What a lost opportunity!
 Of course, nobody realised at the time that this would be Queen’s last ever gig, and two other venues were already recorded on the Magic Tour (at Budapest and at Wembley as seen on the Live at Wembley 25th Anniversary DVD).
-Fortunately, however, a fan did manage to record the entire gig live – it’s not the best quality ever of course but it does serve as a great reminder for those who were there, or a taster of a glimpse for those who weren’t.
-I’ve linked to the YouTube video at the end of this post.
+Fortunately, however, some fans did manage to record the entire gig live (mostly footage of the giant screens – again, it is a tremendous shame that nobody thought to stick the feed into video recording equipment at the time, but then again at the time nobody realised this would be Queen’s last ever gig) – it’s not the best quality ever of course but it does serve as a great reminder for those who were there, or a taster of a glimpse for those who weren’t.
+I’ve linked to a couple of YouTube videos at the end of this post.

 Freddie did comment upon rumours which were circulating at the time that Queen were splitting by announcing they would stay together “until we fucking die” as he put it – how prophetic those words turned out to be…